cosmos/sdk-tutorials/academy/6-cosmjs-1/cosmjs-messages.md

 With the [`getAllStoredGames` call](https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/test/live/experiment.ts#L33) you can modify this test file, in particular by choosing not to reject the game but instead to list it in the next test run.

-## Conclusion
+## Next up

-You have now included elements and messages that allow you to interact with the Checkers blockchain.
-You have confirmed this with a small NodeJs experimentation file.
-The only things that remain now are to add any [server-side scripts](./server-side.md) and to plug the elements you have created into [a graphical user interface](./external-gui.md).
+You now included elements and messages that allow you to interact with the checkers blockchain.
+You confirmed this with a small Node.js experimentation file.
+The only things that remain to do are adding any [server-side scripts](./server-side.md) and plugging the elements you have created into [a graphical user interface](./external-gui.md).

+Head to the [next chapter](../7-cosmjs-2/index.md) on CosmJS to work on the GUI and backend script for your checkers blockchain.